PredictiveSingularity/.github/profile/README.md

 You are falling towards It Now (or Any Time) and Here (or Everywhere).

-You need to take Speed and go faster than Entropy Itself.
+You need to take Speed and go faster than Itself.

 It is a Life Form.
 The only one in fact.